ericsonga/APCSAReview/_sources/Unit1-Getting-Started/GettingStarted/javaIDEs.rst

 repl.it
 -------
 If you are using a Chromebook or you cannot install software on your computer, you can use an online development environment like https://repl.it/ where you can login with a Google account or make an account.
 You can create new projects and all of your code will be kept online in your account.
-One limitation of repl.it is that it cannot create Java code that uses a graphical user interface.
-It can only do input and output as text (which is fine for CS A code but not as much fun) This is a limitation of online development environments.
+One limitation of online environments is that they usually cannot create Java code that uses a graphical user interface, and they only do input and output as text (which is fine for CS A code but not as much fun).
+However, repl.it has a new beta that does allow the use of the javax.swing graphical user interface library!

 Dr. Java
 --------